 Taxing Sin Goods and Subsidizing Health Care

-Keywords: Paternalism, behavioral economics, dual self versus single self
+Keywords: behavioral economics, dual vs single self, paternalism

 JEL Classification: H21, I18

 Do you have a job opening that you would like to promote on SSRN?

 By M.‐l.
 Leroux